British Entrepreneurs Guide for Business Registration in the the Netherlands

 - NV (Public Limited Company): Suitable for larger enterprises, particularly those aiming to list on the stock exchange.

-- Eenmanszaak (Sole Proprietorship): Best for solo entrepreneurs or small-scale operations.
+- Sole Proprietorship: A sole proprietorship in the Netherlands is best for solo entrepreneurs or small-scale operations.

 - VOF (General Partnership) and CV (Limited Partnership): These structures are ideal for collaborative ventures where partners share responsibilities and profits.